Aaron Paris

-Aaron Paryce Cheung, better known by his stage name Aaron Paris, is a Canadian songwriter, record producer, and string instrumentalist, best known for his contributions to Ariana Grande album Eternal Sunshine and assorted DJ Khaled, Kehlani, and Sean Leon projects.
+Aaron Paryce Cheung, better known by his stage name Aaron Paris, is a Chinese-Canadian composer, songwriter, record producer, string instrumentalist, and music artist, best known for his contributions to Ariana Grande's album Eternal Sunshine, Don Toliver's album Octane, and assorted Rosalía, Kehlani, Russ, Kanye West, and PartyNextDoor projects.

 Career

 Early life

 During childhood, Cheung began listening to the classical rock music his dad played for him.
 In high school, he immersed himself into hip hop groups, jazz bands, and classical music, later joining the Toronto Symphony Youth Orchestra as a violinist.
 He grew up in Toronto with fellow producers Jack Rochon and Akeel Henry.

 Music Industry

 In 2022, Cheung appeared on "Borders", a song from artist Luna Li's instrumental EP Jams 2.
-He also formed 'Strings From Paris', a Toronto string collective that hopes to break down barriers between classical musicians and contemporary music.
+He also formed 'Strings From Paris', a Toronto social media viral string collective that aims to break down barriers between classical and contemporary music.

-In November 2024, he released project Lotusland.
+In 2023, Cheung co-produced and scored Russ’ entire concept album SANTIAGO along with the SANTIAGO Short Film.

+In March 2024, Cheung co-produced, composed, and played violin, guitar, synthesizer, and bass on Ariana Grande's song "Intro (End of the World)" which peaked at #38 on the US Billboard Hot 100 and #19 on the Billboard Global 200 charts.
+In November 2024, Aaron released his own debut instrumental album Lotusland.
 It was recorded over two days in Toronto's St. Andrew's Church with a full orchestra.
+Lotusland subsequently went on to win the 2026 JUNO Award for Instrumental Album of the Year.

-In 2025, Cheung was the music director for Charlotte Day Wilson's Toronto’s Symphony Orchestra performance bridging Motown, jazz, and R&B.
+In 2025, Cheung was the musical director for Charlotte Day Wilson's Red Bull Symphonic performance, which included a full band, choir, and the Toronto Symphony Orchestra together bridging Motown, jazz, and R&B.

+In 2026, Cheung co-produced, composed, and played violin and synthesizer on Don Toliver's song "E85", which reached #1 on Billboard’s Hot Rap Songs chart and peaked at #15 on the US Billboard Hot 100.